 Hopefully you’ve read all of the above content explaining everything and not skipped any of it to get to this point.
 This section explains how this site is focused on balancing revenue streams and activities out to give the best possible user experience and give the website the best chance of being sustainable.

 The main weapon to achieving this is with diversified revenue streams.
 This includes displaying ads powered by Google Adsense.
-As well as providing services such as blog transcription and user testing.
-Advanced courses and a book are also being developed.
+As well as providing services such as user testing.
+Advanced courses and books are also being developed.
 With such a depth of revenue streams it means the focus can stay on the user and there isn’t a financial need to publish every sponsored post opportunity that comes along or join every affiliate program in the universe.

 Here are other rules in place: